-ACPS complies with Title IX of the Education Amendments of 1972, which prohibit discrimination on the basis of sex, including sexual harassment and sexual violence (see Policy GBA/JFHA and Policy JB) in all school division educational programs and activities.
+ACPS complies with Title VII of the Civil Rights Act, as well as Title IX of the Education Amendments of 1972, which prohibit discrimination on the basis of sex, including sexual harassment and sexual violence (see Policy GBA/JFHA and Policy GB) in all school division educational programs and activities.
 ACPS not only complies with the letter of Title IX's requirements but also endorses the law's intent and spirit.
-ACPS is committed to compliance in all areas addressed by Title IX, including access to education, career education, math and science, standardized testing, athletics, education for pregnant and parenting students, the learning environment and technology, as well as preventing and addressing sexual harassment.
+ACPS is committed to compliance in all areas addressed by Title IX, including but not limited to, access to education, career education, math and science, standardized testing, athletics, education for pregnant and parenting students, the learning environment, technology, as well as preventing and addressing sexual harassment.